 - In Wisconsin, the minimum age for GED testing is 17.

-- Under-age applicants (17-18.5 years old) must meet strict additional criteria such as holding parental consent and having permission from their school districts.
+- Under-age applicants (17-18.5 years old) must meet strict additional criteria such as obtaining parental consent and having permission from their school districts.

 - The Wisconsin GED exam is only open to state residents.